Plasma effects on gravitational lensing and shadow observables of a Kerr-like black hole in a dark matter halo: Shadow and Observables Analysis

-These relations allow us to vary the celestial coordinates with $r_p \in \left[r_{p+}, r_{p-}\right]$, corresponding to the range of the unstable spherical photon sphere bounded by the co- and counter-rotating photon orbits.
+These relations allow us to vary the celestial coordinates with $r_p \in \left[r_{p+}, r_{p-}\right]$, corresponding to the range of the unstable spherical photon sphere bounded by the equatorial co- and counter-rotating photon orbits.
 This parameterization enables us to compute and visualize the resulting black hole shadow shapes, as illustrated in Fig.~\ref{fig:shadowshape_a}.
 We notice several interesting trends as the viewing angle and spin parameter $a$ are varied.
-We observe no significant difference in the overall shadow size between the viewing angles $\theta=\frac{\pi}{2}$ and $\theta=\frac{\pi}{12}$ for both the vacuum and inhomogeneous plasma models, as shown in panels (a)-(b) and (d)-(e) of Fig.~\ref{fig:shadowshape_a}.
+We observe no significant difference in the overall shadow size between the viewing angles $\theta=\frac{\pi}{2}$ and $\theta=\frac{\pi}{12}$ for all plasma models considered, as shown in Fig.~\ref{fig:shadowshape_a}.
 The shadow deformation decreases as the observer moves away from the equatorial plane, resulting in a reduced shift toward the direction of rotation (positive $a$) and less flattening on the opposite side, or a more circular shape.
 Additionally, for all plasma configurations, the degree of deformation increases with the black hole spin $a$; higher-spin cases exhibit stronger asymmetry, consistent with previous findings for rotating black holes \cite{perlick_light_2017,das_study_2022,Liu:2023oab}.
-Comparing across plasma types, we find that the inhomogeneous plasma solution generally produces slightly smaller shadows than the vacuum case, while the homogeneous plasma leads to noticeably larger ones.
+Comparing across plasma types, we find that the inhomogeneous plasma solution generally produces slightly smaller shadows than the vacuum case, whereas the homogeneous plasma solution produces noticeably larger ones.